-The mission of the Not-For-Profit Hospital Corporation (NFPHC) is dedicated to the health and well-being of individuals and communities.
+The mission of the Not-For-Profit Hospital Corporation (NFPHC) is dedicated to the health and well-being of individuals and communities entrusted to our care.
 NFPHC will be an efficient, high value, patient-focused provider of high-quality healthcare to improve the lives of District residents.
-NFPHC will employ innovative approaches that yield excellent experiences and will empower healthcare professionals as they work to care for patients.
-NFPHC will pursue this vision through collaboration with other providers and as part of a larger District-based delivery system.
+We will employ innovative approaches that yield excellent experiences and will empower healthcare professionals as they work to care for our patients.
+We will pursue this vision through collaboration with other providers and as part of a larger District-based delivery system.